-The North Pacific Fishery Management Council (Council) has implemented five other FMPs in the U.S. EEZ off Alaska.
-These FMPs govern groundfish fishing in the Gulf of Alaska (GOA), groundfish fishing in the Bering Sea/Aleutian Islands (BSAI), king and tanner crab fishing in the BSAI, scallop fishing in the U. S. EEZ off Alaska, and salmon fishing in the U. S. EEZ off Alaska.
+The Council has implemented five other FMPs in the U.S. EEZ off Alaska.
+These FMPs govern groundfish fishing in the Gulf of Alaska (GOA), groundfish fishing in the Bering Sea and Aleutian Islands management area (BSAI), king and Tanner crab fishing in the BSAI, scallop fishing in the U.S. EEZ off Alaska, and salmon fishing in the U.S. EEZ off Alaska.
 The relationship of the Arctic FMP with these other fishery management plans is discussed below.

-5.3.1 Gulf of Alaska and Bering Sea/Aleutian Islands Groundfish FMPs
+5.3.1 Gulf of Alaska and Bering Sea and Aleutian Islands Groundfish FMPs

 The BSAI and GOA groundfish fisheries are managed in close connection with one another.
 While many of the same groundfish species occur in both the BSAI and GOA management areas, they are generally considered to be separate stocks.
 There is some overlap between participants in the BSAI and GOA groundfish fisheries.
 Many of the management measures and much of the stock assessment science are similar for the two areas.
 Management measures proposed for the BSAI groundfish fisheries are analyzed for potential impacts on GOA fisheries, and vice versa.
-Where necessary, mitigation measures are adopted to protect one area or the other (for example, sideboard measures in the AFA pollock cooperatives).
-The BSAI groundfish FMP terminates at Bering Strait; although the BSAI groundfish FMP and implementing regulations specify a Chukchi Sea reporting area, this area is not part of the BSAI groundfish harvested under authority of the BSAI groundfish FMP move northward, conceivably the Arctic FMP could be amended to provide for commercial fishing on these stocks.
-Under this condition, the Council would coordinate management measures between the BSAI region and the Arctic Management Area to ensure consistent management of fisheries on fish stocks that may occur in both regions.
+Where necessary, mitigation measures are adopted to protect one area or the other (e.g., sideboard measures in the AFA pollock cooperatives).
+The BSAI groundfish FMP terminates at Bering Strait; although the BSAI groundfish FMP and implementing regulations specify a Chukchi Sea reporting area, this area is not part of the BSAI groundfish management area.
+The Arctic FMP governs commercial fisheries in the Arctic Management Area; if stocks of groundfish harvested under authority of the BSAI groundfish FMP move northward, conceivably the Arctic FMP could be amended to provide for commercial fishing on these stocks.
+Under this condition, the Council would coordinate management measures between the BSAI and the Arctic Management Area to ensure consistent management of fisheries on fish stocks that may occur in both regions.

-Pacific salmon and crab species are considered prohibited in the BSAI and GOA groundfish fisheries, with any catch required to be returned immediately to the sea with a minimum of injury so as to discourage targeting on those species.
-Domestic fishing for crab for the most part predates the domestic groundfish fishery, and since the inception of the BSAI and GOA Groundfish FMPs, the consideration of crab bycatch in the groundfish fisheries has been paramount.
+Pacific salmon and crab species are considered prohibited species in the BSAI and GOA groundfish fisheries, with any catch required to be returned immediately to the sea with a minimum of injury so as to discourage targeting on those species.
+Domestic fishing for crab for the most part predates the domestic groundfish fishery.
+Since the inception of the BSAI and GOA Groundfish FMPs, the consideration of crab bycatch in the groundfish fisheries has been paramount.
 The BSAI and GOA groundfish FMPs include management measures to reduce the bycatch of salmon in federal waters, including catch limits and area closures.